alexmcdermid/grokkingTheCodingInterviewRandomizer/README.md

 ## Features

-- Randomized selection of patterns and questions
+- Randomized selection of patterns and questions.
-- Quick and straightforward, no hassle
+- Quick and straightforward, no hassle.
-- Designed to help you gain experience with various types of questions
+- Designed to help you gain experience with various types of questions.
+- **NEW** Sign in via Github Oauth to track question history.

 ## Contributing